Kennedy Curse or a Right-Wing Vendetta? (Why Tragedy has Haunted America's First Family)

 "The thing I am concerned about, and so is [Deputy Attorney General Nicholas] Katzenbach, is having something issued so we can convince the public that Oswald is the real assassin."

-For facts and theories on the JFK assassination click here: Citizens for Truth about the Kennedy Assassination
+For more information on the JFK assassination click here: Citizens for Truth about the Kennedy Assassination

 The Kennedy Curse: RFK Assassination — June 1968